This article provides you with details about Happeo’s post analytics, the data it presents, and how you can export a CSV of this data.

 - Total unique impressions – The total number of unique users who have viewed the Post.
 Viewing refers to:

 - Posts that have been expanded

-- Note: Impressions are recorded both when seen from My Stream and from Channels.
+- Note: Impressions are recorded when seen from My Stream and Channels.
 Impressions are also recorded after a certain amount of time (3 seconds) has passed

-- Total reactions – The total number of post reactions (i.e. likes)
+- Total reactions – The total number of Post and Article reactions (i.e. likes)

 - Total comments – The total number of comments made

 - Activity over the last 30 days – Provides insight regarding total unique impressions, reactions, and comments for specific days within a 30-day period

 - You can toggle on or off specific data shown in the graph

 Exporting a CSV of data